adunning/adunning.github.io/_posts/2015-11-02-rethinking-primary-sources.md

 ---
+layout: post
-title: "Rethinking the publication of premodern sources: Petrus Plaoul on the *Sentences*"
+title: "Rethinking the publication of premodern sources: Petrus Plaoul on the <i>Sentences</i>"
 author: Andrew Dunning
 date: 2015-11-02
 ...